Custom Home and Remodeling Blog

 1. Solid Wood

 Solid wood doors are made from various species such as mahogany, maple, cherry, alder, fir, and pine.
 Some species are hard wood, and some are soft, and they each have unique characteristics that affect the graining and color of the wood.
 Solid wood doors provide a high level of sound reduction.
 They also feel substantial in weight and have a sturdy look.
-Keep in mind that fluctuations in temperature and humidity can cause solid wood doors to shrink, expand, or warp, so choose a composite door instead for a bathroom or other damp area in your home.
+Keep in mind that fluctuations in temperature and humidity can cause solid wood doors to shrink, expand, or warp, so choose a composite door instead of solid wood for a bathroom or other damp area in your home.

 2. Wood Composite